VAST-AI-Research/TripoSR/README.md

 ```
 This will save the reconstructed 3D model to `output/`.
 You can also specify more than one image path separated by spaces.
 The default options takes about **6GB VRAM** for a single image input.

+If you would like to output a texture instead of vertex colors, use the `--bake-texture` option.
+You may also use `--texture-resolution` to specify the resolution in pixels of the output texture.

 For detailed usage of this script, use `python run.py --help`.

 ### Local Gradio App